Prepare, deepen, transform

 Students are capable of achieving much more than is commonly thought, and therefore classical Christian schools have high expectations for student learning.
 Students learn to love the subjects that their teachers love and cheerfully follow the godly example of their instructors.
 Students with a classical Christian education experience the personal satisfaction that is inherent in mastering a difficult task.

 A classical Christian school is a community of parents and teachers who share a commitment for teaching children to love learning and grow in godliness.
 Smaller class sizes ensure that teachers know their students and are better able to serve them individually.
-Students know they are loved and not just another face in the crowd while openly manifesting deep appreciation and respect for their parents and teachers.
+Students know they are loved and not just another face in the crowd.

 Recover lost tools, and a lost civility